csinchok/chipy-fcc-presentation/PITCHME.md

 ## This is not a data science presentation

-- Not a data scientist |
+- I'm not a data scientist |

 - I used some pretty simple tools |